rethinksoftware/rethink-plaintext-editing/readme.md

 Once complete, please email us a link to your forked repo with clean, tested code.
 We will use Chrome to run it.

 - Rethink Engineering

+#Assumptions

+The text editor MVP is used primarily on laptop/desktop to provide a user friendly way to edit various type of files.
+Functional requirements include the ability to read, edit, and save a file.
+Usability requirements include scrolling.
+Additional features to make it more user friendly such as syntax highlighter, find and replace, and file preview are appreciated but not required.

+#Scope

+Must have:

+- Ability to edit text

+- Syntax highlights depends on file type

+- Persist to local storage on file change

+- Scrolling

+Nice to have:

+- Occupy full screen

+- Integration test

+- File Preview

+- find and replace

+Not in scope:

+- Mobile Friendly

+- Saving to database

+- Version Control